The Faithlife Study Bible is now available in print! Learn more about the NIV Faithlife Study Bible.

 David Bomar is the editor-in-chief of Bible Study Magazine.
 He holds a BA in English and a BA in American Studies, and worked as a professional journalist for 15 years.
 He is also an MA Candidate in Biblical Studies.

 Michael Grigoni previously served as the Studies in Faithful Living series editor and Lexham Press’s managing editor of Bible reference.
-He holds a Master of Theological Studies from Harvard Divinity School.
+He holds a Master of Theological Studies from Harvard Divinity School and is a PhD candidate at Duke University.